 4. Marketing automation workflows

 Let’s take a look at how to set up marketing automation now that you know how valuable this tool is for improving performance.
 This is where workflows come in.
-Workflows inform your software what they should do in certain situations.
+Workflows inform your software what it should do in certain situations.
 Think of it as different commands or email triggers that tell your software to send emails or messages to people that meet different conditions.

 For example, you could have a workflow, such as this when a customer orders a product from your business.